Vicki L. McGarvey, Ed.D.

 West Hall 109

-The Office of Academic Services, in conjunction with Disability Resources and Services (Division of Student Affairs), assists with accommodations for students with disabilities at Temple University's Ambler and Fort Washington campuses.
+The Office of Academic and Student Services, in conjunction with Disability Resources and Services (Division of Student Affairs) at Main Campus, assists with providing accommodations for students with disabilities at Temple Ambler.

 West Hall 102